Curriculum for Grade 2

 Topic A: Foundations for Fluency with Sums and Differences Within 100

 Students extend their understanding of addition and subtraction within 100.
 Use of base-10 blocks reinforces the concept of "tens" and "ones" to build place value understanding.
 Students move quickly from concrete models to more abstract equations.
-Students build their fluency with addition and subtraction facts, including those across a 10, by modeling the underlying concept of exchanging and memorizing number bonds of 10.
+Students build their fluency with addition and subtraction facts by modeling the underlying concept of exchanging and memorizing number bonds of 10.

 Review addition facts with a sum of 10